sanjeevlcc/word-camp2026/README.md

 ## 🛠️ Deployment Scripts

 ### 1. WordPress Instance 1 (Standard Network)
-[cite_start]This script creates a custom bridge network named `wpnet` to allow the WordPress container to communicate with the MySQL container by name[cite: 73, 82, 84].
+This script creates a custom bridge network named `wpnet` to allow the WordPress container to communicate with the MySQL container by name.

 ```bash
 # Create a dedicated network